scala/scala3/docs/docs/reference/enums.md

-# Enums
+# Enumerations

-The most basic use of enums is as enumerations of simple values:
+An enumeration is used to define a type consisting of a set of named values.

 ```scala
 enum Color {